UKPLab/PeerQA/README.md

 ```
 ### BM25
 0. Make sure Java 21 is installed.
 This is required for pyserini.
-1. Run the data preprocessing, to convert the data to pyserini format.
+1. Run the data preprocessing to convert the data to pyserini format.
 ```bash
 uv run retrieval_pyserini_preprocess.py --granularity=sentences
 ```